vamise/nft-marketplace/README.md

 ## Royalties

-Fyfy.io can seamlessly create on-chain artist splits that remove the awkwardness out of collaboration.
+NFT marketplace can seamlessly create on-chain artist splits that remove the awkwardness out of collaboration.

 Tag each collaborator, set custom percentages, and you’re off to the races.
 Each NFT can also be minted with configurable royalty payments that are then sent automatically back to the original creators whenever an artwork is resold on a NFT marketplace in the future.

 ## Storefronts

-Fyfy's off-chain component allows creators to launch a custom storefront, similar to Shopify or WordPress.
+Fyfy Lab's NFT Marketplace off-chain component allows creators to launch a custom storefront, similar to Shopify or WordPress.
 This open-source project provides a graphical interface to the on-chain NFT marketplace program, for creators, buyers, and curators of NFTs.
 The design and layout of storefronts can be customized to suit the needs of the entity creating it, either as a permanent storefront or an auction hub for a specific auction or collection.

 All identification on the Storefront is based on wallet addresses.
 Creators and store admins sign through their wallets, and users place bids from connected wallets.
 Custom storefronts allow creators to create unique experiences per auction.
-Additionally, the Fyfy.io is working on multiple partnerships that will enable building immersive storefronts using VR/AR.
+Additionally, the Fyfy Labs is working on multiple partnerships that will enable building immersive storefronts using VR/AR.

 ## Development